enonic/cms2xp/README.md

 There are some remarks and limitations on the exported data:
 - The source CMS data must be from Enonic CMS version 4.7.
 To convert from an older installation (e.g. 4.5.x, 4.4.x) it is necessary to first upgrade to the latest CMS 4.7 version.
+- Only the 'main' version of each content is exported (not its whole version history).
 - The Menu tree of the sites is exported maintaining the same structure.
 CMS page templates are converted to XP page-template, and portlets are converted to XP fragments.
 But the parts and pages generated in the app are placeholders.
 The xsl logic and datasources from CMS is currently **not** converted to XP.
 - CMS section does not have an equivalent in XP.
 Content published in a section is referenced in a "sectionContents" property of the section content type.